 Bridgewater is the first Bahamian to have his work on display at the American Folk Art Museum, New York, NY, with his painting titled Saddam Hussein as the Nine Headed Serpent in Revelations.
 Bridgewater, together with art dealer Jay Koment, travelled to New York together to attend the unveiling of the painting at the American Folk Museum.

 In 2014, the Baha Mar Hotel and Resort, recognizing Bridgewater's unique contribution to the Bahamian art community, created a meeting room in their convention center in his name.
-A number of prominent works created by the artist from private collections throughout the Bahamas will be featured in the facility.
+A number of prominent works created by the artist from private collections throughout the Bahamas is featured in the facility.
+He was included in many exhibitions at The National Art Gallery of the Bahamas, including "Medium: Practices and Route of Spirituality and Mysticism" (2017), and " TimeLines: 1950 - 2007" (2020).
+Three of Bridgewater's cement sculptures are permanently installed in the gardens of The National Art Gallery of The Bahamas.